 Before delving into the ancient history of the city of Sparta, here is a snapshot of the important events in Spartan history:

 - 950-900 BCE – The four original villages, Limnai, Kynosoura, Meso, and Pitana, come together to form the polis (city state) of Sparta

 - 743-725 BCE – The First Messenian War gives Sparta control over large portions of the Peloponnese

 - 670 BCE – The Spartans are victorious in the second Messenian War, giving them control over the entire region of Messenia and giving them hegemony over the Peloponnese

 - 600 BCE – the Spartans lend support to the city state of Corinth, forming an alliance with their powerful neighbor that would eventually morph into the Peloponnesian League, a major source of power for Sparta.

 - 499 BCE – The Ionian Greeks revolt against Persian rule, starting the Greco-Persian War

-- 479 BCE- the Spartans lead the Greek force at the Battle of Plataea and win a decisive victory over the Persians, ending the Second Persian Invasion of Greece.
+- 479 BCE- the Spartans lead the Greek force at the Battle of Plataea and win a decisive victory over the Persians, ending the Second Persian Invasion of ancient Greece.